nielsr2/PFT-mini/README.md

 There's some downsides to this design however.
 The sturdiest wheel (while not being too massive), still could get bent out of shape.
 Furthermore, it was found hard to implement a physical barrier at the extremes of pedal positions.
 With this design, it would need to be implemented as part of the wheel, as to still provide a limit when rotating on the two axes.

-The various wheel designs, and difficultity cutting accurate parts to fit, resulted in this design being abondaded.
+The various wheel designs, and difficulty cutting accurate parts to fit, resulted in this design being abandoned.

 ![](https://i.imgur.com/GuTaZHk.jpg)
 ![](https://i.imgur.com/dGFqr98.jpg)